bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/property_accessors.md

 ### Dot notation

 In the `object.property` syntax, the `property` must be a valid JavaScript [identifier](https://developer.mozilla.org/en-US/docs/Glossary/Identifier).
-(In the ECMAScript standard, the names of properties are technically “IdentifierNames”, not “Identifiers”, so reserved words can be used but are not recommended).
+(In the ECMAScript standard, the names of properties are technically "IdentifierNames”, not "Identifiers”, so reserved words can be used but are not recommended).
 For example, `object.$1` is valid, while `object.1` is not.

     const variable = object.property_name;